Our free membership, business.com+, takes the pain out of choosing new business services.

 This sort of thing happens all the time.
 For example, Boston Market used to be called Boston Chicken.
 Then, it wanted to add other types of foods to the menu and had to embark on a rebranding exercise that cost the company more than $14 million.
 It’s best to get it right from the beginning.

-6. Secure social media accounts with your brand name.
+5. Secure social media accounts with your brand name.

 TipBottom line

-7. Consider your company values.
+6. Consider your company values.

 When seeing your brand name, potential customers should get a sense of what your company is about.
 For example, IMPACT is the name of an award-winning marketing agency.
-Its goal is to create the maximum impact for its clients; the company reinforces this message by writing the name in all capital letters.
+Its goal is to create the maximum impact for its clients.
+The company reinforces this message by writing the name in all capital letters.
 Another example is Whole Foods, which implies natural, unprocessed food choices.

-8. Prioritize uniqueness.
+7. Prioritize uniqueness.

 The strongest brand names are distinctive.
 When someone hears your brand name, they should associate it only with your company’s products or services.

-Steer away from descriptive words related to your product, such as “Yummy Yogurt” or “Durable Tires.”
+While you want to be unique, steer clear of descriptive words related to your product, such as “Yummy Yogurt” or “Durable Tires.”
 However, you can combine words to create a descriptive brand name, such as “Yumgurt” or “DuraTire.”

 • Word combinations: Examples of word-combination brand names include PayPal and Snapchat.